-For the purposes of this document, the 'owner' of the System is Dover District Council.
+For the purpose of this document, the "owner" of the System is Dover District Council.

-For the purposes of The General Data Protection Regulation 2016 (GDPR) The Data Protection Act 2018 the 'data controller' is Dover District Council.
+For the purposes of Data Protection Legislation, the Data Protection Act 2018, UK General Data Protection Regulation (GDPR) and Law Enforcement Processing (DPA18 Part 3 the 'ata controller' is Dover District Council.

-Dover District Council manages the System.
+The Council manages the system.

-Details of the telephone and fax numbers of the owners of the System, together with their respective responsibilities, are shown at Appendix A to this Code.
+Details of the owners of the system, together with their respective responsibilities are shown at Appendix A to this code.

-1.2 Partnership statement in respect of The Human Rights Act 1998
+1.2 Statement in respect of The Human Rights Act 1998

-- 1.2.1 The Partnership recognises that public authorities and those organisations carrying out the functions of a public service are required to observe the obligations imposed by the Human Rights Act 1998.
-The Partnership considers that the use of CCTV in the district of Dover is a necessary, proportionate and suitable tool to help reduce crime and the fear of crime and to improve public safety. - 1.2.2 Section 163 of the Criminal Justice and Public Order Act 1994 creates the power for local authorities to provide closed circuit television coverage of any land within their area for the purposes of crime prevention or victim welfare.
-Closed circuit television is also considered a necessary initiative by the Partners towards their duty under the Crime and Disorder Act 1998. - 1.2.3 It is recognised that operation of the Dover District Council CCTV System may be considered an infringement of the privacy of individuals.
-The Partnership recognises that it is their responsibility to ensure that the system should always comply with all relevant legislation in order to ensure its legality and legitimacy in a democratic society.
-The system will only be used as a proportional response to identified problems.
-It will only be used in the interests of national security, public safety, the economic well-being of the area, the prevention and detection of crime or disorder, the protection of health and morals, or for the protection of the rights and freedoms of others.

-- 1.2.4 Observance of this Code and the accompanying Procedure Manual shall ensure that evidence is secured, retained and made available as required with due regard to the rights of the individual. - 1.2.5 The Dover District Council CCTV System shall be operated with respect for all individuals, recognising the individual right to be free from inhuman or degrading treatment and avoiding any form of discrimination on the basis of age, disability, gender, race, religion or belief, sexual orientation political or other opinion, national or social origin, association with a national minority, property, birth or other status.
+- 1.2.1 The Council recognises that public authorities and those organisations carrying out the functions of a public service are required to observe the obligations imposed by the Human Rights Act 1998.
+The Council considers that the use of the System in the district of Dover is a necessary, proportionate and suitable tool to help reduce crime and the fear of crime and to improve public safety. - 1.2.2 Section 163 of the Criminal Justice and Public Order Act 1994 creates the power for local authorities to provide closed circuit television coverage of any land within their area for the purposes of crime prevention or victim welfare.
+Closed circuit television is also considered a necessary initiative by the Partners towards their duty under the Crime and Disorder Act 1998. - 1.2.3 The Council also has power by virtue of its ownership and control of land and property to provide closed circuit television coverage of that land and property for the managements and security of that property and the activities carried on there, irrespective of whether or not the public are also permitted access to that land and property. - 1.2.4 It is recognised that operation of the System have an impact on the privacy of individuals.
+The Council recognises its responsibility to ensure that the System should always comply with all relevant legislation to ensure its legality and legitimacy in a democratic society.
+The System will only be used as a proportional response to identified problems.
+It will only be used in the interests of national security, public safety, the economic well-being of the area, the prevention and detection of crime or disorder, the protection of health and morals, or for the protection of the rights and freedoms of others. - 1.2.5 Observance of this Code and the accompanying Procedure Manual shall ensure that evidence is secured, retained and made available as required with due regard to the rights of the individual. - 1.2.6 The System shall be operated with respect for all individuals, recognising the individual right to be free from inhuman or degrading treatment and avoiding any form of discrimination on the basis of age, disability, gender, race, religion or belief, sexual orientation political or other opinion, national or social origin, association with a national minority, property, birth or other status.